 Third Suspect In Poisoning Of Former Russian Spy Named By Investigative Group

-An international investigative group says it has identified a third suspect in connection with last year's poisoning of former Russian spy Sergei Skripal.
-The group says the man is a high ranking officer in the GRU, Russia's military intelligence agency.
+An international investigative group says it has identified a third suspect in connection with last year's poisoning of former Russian spy Sergei Skripal and his daughter.
+The group says the man is a high-ranking officer in the GRU, Russia's military intelligence agency.

 Denis Sergeev was born in the southeastern town of Usharal in Kazakhstan, according to Bellingcat's report.
 He allegedly served in the army before attending Moscow's Military Diplomatic Academy, a school once described as a GRU-KGB establishment by the CIA.

-And under the name "Sergey Fedotov," Sergeev is accused of traveling to England in March 2018 with two other men suspected of being involved in the Novichok poisoning incident which left Skripal and his daughter slumped on a bench.
+And under the name "Sergey Fedotov," Sergeev is accused of traveling to England in March 2018 with two other men suspected of being involved in the Novichok poisoning incident which left Skripal and his daughter, Yulia, slumped on a bench.
 They were hospitalized for weeks and released that spring.

-"He's one of the most difficult of all of the GRU officers that we've tracked," lead investigator Christo Grozev tells NPR by Skype.
+"He's one of the most difficult of all of the GRU officers that we've tracked," lead investigator Christo Grozev told NPR by Skype.
 Sergeev is senior to the other GRU suspects, he adds.

 Bellingcat spent four months trying to uncover his identity, partnering with a Russian news site called The Insider and Respekt, a Czech publication.
 Researchers chose to look at travel records on the days that the two other suspects, named as senior GRU officers Anatoly Chepiga and Alexander Mishkin, had flown between Moscow and London.